wtaylor17/understanding-indrnn/README.md

 # understanding-indrnn
-Implementation of IndRNN for the adding problem
+Implementation of IndRNN for the adding problem in a jupyter notebook.